 Selected students are invited to the school for a series of personal interviews with faculty and student members of the Admissions Committee.
 Candidates are notified of decisions via the AADSAS application portal, email or postal mail.

-A letter of acceptance offers the candidate a position in the class for the session cited.
-The first acceptances are announced around Dec.
+The first round of acceptance is announced around Dec.
 1 of each year.
-A non-refundable tuition deposit is required to reserve an accepted student’s position and activate matriculation into the first-year class.
+An $800 non-refundable tuition deposit is required to reserve an accepted student’s position and activate matriculation into the first-year class.
 Failure to reserve a position results in that position being offered to another candidate.